paqu/simpleProxy/README.md

 # simpleProxy
-Project created for uni assigment.
+Project created for uni assignment.
 The main goal of the project is to create a simple proxy server for http queries

         TODO:
          *refactor reading and writing streams